TheDataStar/titanicDataset/README.md

 # titanicDataset
-Simple data set analysis for Kaggle and Practicum.
+Simple data set analysis for Kaggle and Practicum in R Language.